worthingtonjg/gamejams/index.md

 ![driftracer](images/driftracer.png)

-In this 48 hour game jam, the theme was Repair.
-In Drift Racer choose from 8+ ships and race against your friends in this face paced and fun race game.
-Collect parts to repair and upgrade your ship!
+- In this 48 hour game jam, the theme was "Repair".
+- In Drift Racer choose from 8+ ships and race against your friends in this face paced and fun race game.
+- Collect parts to repair and upgrade your ship!

 #### Challenges
 - Ryan did all the pixel art!